 - And expert advice for any questions you may have!

 No matter what your plans, we’re here to help.
 Give us a call or stop by today.

 Who Owns Your Credit Union?
 YOU DO!
 Did you know that YOU Own Siskiyou Central Credit Union?
 Yes, you!
 All Siskiyou Central Credit Union members own a part of our credit union.
-Do you remember that $5 you paid when you first opened your account?
+Do you remember that $25 you paid when you first opened your account?
 That $5 opened your membership into SCCU and automatically made you a part-owner.
-There are currently over 7,500 people who belong to SCCU.
 The main difference between a credit union and a bank is its owners.
 A credit union is owned by its members, while a bank is owned by stockholders or a private owner.
 A credit union is run by a member-elected Board of Directors who receives no compensation for their time and involvement, a bank is run by a paid board of directors and senior managers who profit from the fees the bank charges its customers.
 A credit union’s profits are returned to its members in the form of low loan rates, high deposit rates and dividends.